josalggui/MaRGE/README.md

 2. Modify the following configuration files as needed:

-- `local_config.py` in the `marcos_client` folder: This file contains information about the version of the Red Pitaya, its IP address, and the GPA board used in conjunction with the Red Pitaya.
+- `local_config.py` in the `marcos_client` folder: This file contains information about the version of the Red Pitaya, its IP address (use asigned static IP), and the GPA board used in conjunction with the Red Pitaya.
 - `hw_config.py` in the `MaRGE/configs` folder: This file contains information about the scanner hardware.
+Also the IP address (use asigned static IP).
 - `sys_config.py` in the `MaRGE/configs` folder: This file contains settings for displaying the session windows in the GUI.

 **NOTE 1**: These files may not initially exist in the cloned repositories, but you can find copies of them in its corresponding folder.